b4shy/dlhelper/README.md

 # imhelper
-Methods for easy reading and plotting images for Deep Learning
+contains methods for easy imreading and plotting files.
+Besides that a conversion to the keras image standart structure is available
+# keras helper
+helper methods for keras (set layers to untrainable)